wostzone/directory/README.md

 ### System Requirements

-This is a stand-alone library intended to be used by WoST.
-It uses the wostlib-go library but is has otherwise no other dependencies on WoST.
+This service is intended for use as part of the WoST Hub.
+See Hub system requirements for details.

 ### Manual Installation